aleshaleksey/fansys23/02-base-rules.md

 ___
 ## Foreword

 This chapter contains base rules which form the foundations of the whole system.
 While it is not necessary to memorise, or even systematically read through this section, it is desirable that players at least look over it.
 In the worst case scenario it remains as a useful reference.
 The general rules contained in this chapter are over-ruled by more specific rules that pertain to certain creatures and situations.
 Some rules are prefaced by an ALWAYS or NEVER directive.
 In these cases they are absolute and apply in all situations.

 ___
 ## Purpose of the system
-The system codifies the rules for a fantasy role-playing game that focuses on combat and exploration.
-It aims to build on what I perceive as strength of existing systems and address their weaknesses:

-- Keep a well codified rulebook (PF).
-- Create a relatively deep character creation system (PF).
-- Build on the streamlined flow of combat and general play (DnD 5e).
-- Build on the relatively well balanced system (DnD 5e).
-- Build on the fairly well balanced magic system of DnD 5e.
-- Build on the nuanced skill system of PF.
-- Make a system where magic and martial based characters are both viable, while retaining more than cosmetic mechanistic differences.
-- Build on the well codified crafting system of (PF).
-- Expand the rules for exploration and travel.
-- Expand the rules for weapons.
+Building on the experience of earlier games, this system codifies the rules for a fantasy role-playing game that focuses on combat and exploration.
+The system aims to help gaming groups, both players and arbiters play a game where the possibilities are vast and the rules clear.
+Whatever situation occurs in a fantasy world, be it in combat, while exploring, when dealing with monsters or with magic - there should be a rule to cover it.
+It is then up to you, the gaming group, to decide whether you want to use that rule, or without your game will be more fun without it.

 ___
 ## Rolling Dice

-Rolling dice introduces uncertainty into what is otherwise a numbers game.
+Rolling dice introduces uncertainty into what is otherwise a deterministic numbers game.
 The outcome of a dice roll should be rolled when the outcome of an action is uncertain, because of hidden variables or otherwise.
 Thus if an action is sure to fail ("I jump to the moon"), or sure to succeed ("I take a breath of air"), a roll should not be made.
 It is possible to play this kind of game without ever rolling dice (using average values), however this is generally considered boring, which is why we use dice.

 ___
 #### Rounding up and down

 Whenever a roll (or other number) is divided (eg half damage, jump distances, bonuses, etc) and the result is not a whole number, the principle of "round up, except for damage" is applied.

 ___
 #### Core Rolls

 There are three (and a half) types of base roll.

 - An ability/skill roll.